ulyantsev/EFSM-tools/README.md

 ## Building and running

-The pre-build JAR executables are placed in the [jars](/jars/) directory.
-If you wish to rebuild the toolset yourself, move to the root of the project and run:
+To build the toolset, move to the root of the project and run:

 > ant

+The JAR executables will be generated in the [jars](/jars/) directory.
 Then you can try running JAR tools like this and see the summaries of their command line options:

 > java -jar jars/<tool-name\>.jar